fury-gl/fury/docs/source/posts/2023/2023-08-21-joaodellagli-final-report.rst

 --------------------

-- **Implement framebuffer usage in FURY** (partially) The first phase, addressed from *May/29* to *July/07*, took longer than expected and could not be totally completed.
-The project started with the investigation of
-    `VTK's Framebuffer Object <https://vtk.org/doc/nightly/html/classvtkOpenGLFramebufferObject.html#details>`_, a vital part of this project, to understand how to use it properly.
+- **Implement framebuffer usage in FURY** (partially) The first phase, addressed from *May/29* to *July/07*, started with the investigation of `VTK's Framebuffer Object <https://vtk.org/doc/nightly/html/classvtkOpenGLFramebufferObject.html#details>`_, a vital part of this project, to understand how to use it properly.

-    Framebuffer Objects, abbreviated as FBOs, are the key to post-processing effects in OpenGL, as they are used to render things offscreen and save it to a texture that will be later used to apply the desired post-processing effects within the object's `fragment shader <https://www.khronos.org/opengl/wiki/Fragment_Shader>`_ rendered to screen, in this case, a `billboard <http://www.opengl-tutorial.org/intermediate-tutorials/billboards-particles/billboards/>`_.
+    Framebuffer Objects, abbreviated as FBOs, are the key to post-processing effects in OpenGL, as they are used to render things offscreen and save the resulting image to a texture that will be later used to apply the desired post-processing effects within the object's `fragment shader <https://www.khronos.org/opengl/wiki/Fragment_Shader>`_ rendered to screen, in this case, a `billboard <http://www.opengl-tutorial.org/intermediate-tutorials/billboards-particles/billboards/>`_.
 In the case of the
     `Kernel Density Estimation <https://en.wikipedia.org/wiki/Kernel_density_estimation>`_ post-processing effect, we need a special kind of FBO, one that stores textures'